tylertian123/ryver-latexbot/usage_guide.md

 Roles are a powerful feature of LaTeX Bot that allows you to conveniently mention a group of people at the same time.
 They work like Discord roles; you can mention all the people with a role just by doing `@RoleName` somewhere in the message, and LaTeX Bot will automatically replace it with mentions to the correct people.
+Using Roles and [Access Rules](#access-rules), you can also grant and restrict access to certain commands for particular roles.

 Role names work exactly like regular Ryver usernames.
 They are case-insensitive, and can only contain alphanumeric characters and underscores.